 Current estimated operation

 The dump logs are used to estimate the current costs of service.
 For each arrival event, the distance travelled between the corresponding skip and the dump (based on the distances from 2.2.1) is computed and the cost is based on the distance cost set in Table 3.
 When the name of a skip in the dump logs matches several in the list of skips, the average distance of the skips matching this name is used.
 Additionally, when the name is missing, the average of all other dump arrival event distances is used.
-This biases the distance closer to the skips that are emptied more often.
+This assumption biases the distance closer to the skips that are emptied more often.
 One crew is assumed to be employed for each of the 2 trucks operating.
-Finally, for each day in during which at least one skip arrives at the dump, the cost of travelling from the depot to the dump and from the dump to the depot multiplied by 2 (the number of vehicles) is added.
+Finally, for each day, in which at least one skip arrives at the dump, the cost of travelling from the depot to the dump and from the dump to the depot multiplied by 2 (the number of vehicles) is added.
 Following this estimation, the average weekly cost of the service is MWK0.422514 Mio. including MWK0.0756 Mio. in labour costs.
 This average excludes the 4 weeks where the service is not operating at all.
 This operation also results in an average of 53% of days where the 6 inorganic skips in Table 1 are overflowing.
 This is 70% lower than the MWK1.391Mio corresponding to the case with 3 vehicles, 5 additional skips and a maximum of 1 additional skip at each existing location.

 Estimated potential of organic waste separation